COVID-19: How To Strengthen Your eCommerce Business

 - Use ad extensions.
-Examples of extensions that you can leverage include: price, promo (free or discounted shipping may be a big boost!), and call extensions
+To illustrate, extensions that you can leverage include: price, promo, and call extensions.

-- Focus on your ad copy to inform customers that you are offering free, expedited, or 24/7 shipping as well as any other service that your customers will find valuable
+- Focus on your ad copy to inform customers that you are offering free, expedited, or 24/7 shipping.

-- Use Google My Business and SEO to increase organic results, page presence, and authority with your audience
+- Use Google My Business and SEO to increase organic results, page presence, and authority within your audience.

 - Evaluate your location with Bing’s Interactive Map on Coronavirus Cases to advertise on the less affected areas.

-- Google My Business: If your business is not 100% online, this free and easy-to-use tool will help you manage your online presence across the Google platform, including Search and Maps.
-Update your business information to help buyers find you, share your story with them, and address FAQs through this platform.
+- Google My Business: This free tool helps businesses and organizations manage their online presence across the Google platform.
+Update your business information to help patients find your business and share your story with them.

-- Yext: The Yext Search Experience Cloud allows businesses to control facts available online wherever consumers are searching for them–across search engines, maps, apps, voice assistants, and chatbots.
+- Yext: This Search Experience Cloud allows businesses to control facts available online.

 - Audience Targeting: This feature helps you narrow down probable methods to reach your target audience.
-As consumers engage online, connect with them by narrowing down interests, behaviors, demographics, and locations through your ads campaigns.
+As your consumers engage online, connect with them by narrowing down interests, behaviors, and demographics through your ads campaigns.

-- YouTube Campaigns: As consumers engage on YouTube, video marketing can help you create brand awareness, prompt consideration of your services, and drive traffic to your website.
+- YouTube Campaigns: Video marketing can help you create brand awareness.
+Also, it prompts consideration of your services, and drive traffic to your website.

 - Microsoft Advertising: Showcase your business to exclusive audiences and expand your brand with Microsoft Advertising.
 We are offering a $250 coupon for new accounts who add Microsoft to their marketing mix.

 Given the circumstances your customers are facing, aim to communicate the benefits of your products and services.
-As mentioned above, forget your hard sell; focus on how you can help by providing relevant and up-to-date information.
+Therefore, forget your hard sell; focus on how you can help by providing relevant and up-to-date information.
 Being present can result in a positive connection with your audience and can come in handy when the markets settle.